linkzera/linkzera/README.md

 Enthusiast of the best web & mobile development technologies.

 "In theory, theory and practice are the same.
-In practice, they’re not." - Yoggi Berra
+In practice, they’re not."

 <br/>
 <div align="center">